implse/Data_Structure_Python/README.md

 A Stack is a simple data structure used for storing data.

 The last element inserted is the first one to be removed.
-Last in, First out (LIFO).
+Last In, First Out (LIFO).

+Stacks can be implemented using a linked list as the underlying data structure because it’s more efficient than a list or array.

 - Contains data nodes.
 - Support three main operations :